-The outturn position for the Integration Joint Board (inclusive of health and social care) for 2023/24 is an overspend position of; £5.609 million, namely total spend of £73.221 million against the approved budget of £67.612 million.
+The outturn position for the Integration Joint Board (inclusive of health and social care) for 2023/24 is an overspend position of £5.609m, namely total spend of £73.221m against the approved budget of £67.612m.

-That the total overspend position comprises the following:
+The total overspend position comprises the following:

-- NHS Orkney commissioned services £1.666 million. - Orkney Islands Council commissioned services £3.943 million.
+- NHS Orkney commissioned services £1.666m. - Orkney Islands Council commissioned services £3.943m.

-That, within services commissioned to Orkney Islands Council, savings for 2024/25 in respect of a reduction in its employer's pension contribution rates (£335k) and a 1% reduction in staff budgets (£216k) to reflect vacancy management have been applied to the budget.
+Within services commissioned to Orkney Islands Council, savings for 2024/25 in respect of a reduction in its employer's pension contribution rates (£335k) and a 1% reduction in staff budgets (£216k) to reflect vacancy management have been applied to the budget.

-That, for Orkney Islands Council commissioned services, to assist in achieving balanced budgets for 2025/26, 2026/27 and 2027/28, indicative efficiency targets of £469k, £704k and £938k respectively have been set.
+For Orkney Islands Council commissioned services, to assist in achieving balanced budgets for 2025/26, 2026/27 and 2027/28, indicative efficiency targets of £469k, £704k and £938k respectively have been set.

-That, in addition to these budgetary targets, the Orkney Islands Council commissioned services have also been tasked with taking affirmative action to return to operating within its approved revenue budget.
+In addition to these budgetary targets, the Orkney Islands Council commissioned services have also been tasked with taking affirmative action to return to operating within its approved revenue budget.

+3.5.
 Sustainability Challenges